briandrum/codes.forchagrin.com/_chapters/chapter-103-official-standards.md

 (Ord.
 1957-420.
 Passed 12-28-57.)

-## 103.02   Grade to be referenced to bench marks
+## 103.02   Grade to Be Referenced to Bench Marks

 All grades established shall have reference to the levels of datum planes set forth in [Section 103.01][CFCO 103.01].\